The Path to Rome: Summary

-As he continues on through Italy, Belloc meets a Latin-speaking priest whom he asks to teach him Tuscan words so he can get around better.
-He races through the rest of Tuscany and to Rome.
-As he passes through the Gate of the Poplar of the Old Wall of the Vatican, he realises Mass is ending.
-He asks a local priest when the following Mass will be held; the priest tells him that he has but twenty minutes to wait, which pleases Belloc.
-Belloc tells the audience that he has no inclination to tell them anything about Rome itself, but ends with a poem about his journey.
+As he passes through the Gate of the Poplar of the Old Wall of the Vatican in Rome, he realises Mass is ending.
+He asks a priest when the following Mass will be held; the priest tells him that he has but twenty minutes to wait, which pleases Belloc.
+Belloc tells the audience that he will not tell them anything further about Rome itself, but ends with a poem about his journey.

 Structure and style

 The Path to Rome is replete with hand-drawn maps (top left), imagined discussions between the author and the reader (top right), musical notation (bottom left), and drawings of pertinent objects or scenes Belloc came across during his travels.

-The Path to Rome is written in a stream-of-consciousness style; it has no chapters, overarching headings, or dates to orient its audience.
-It is composed with dozens of illustrations, musical notation for songs, and verse poetry interspersed throughout.
+The Path to Rome is written in a stream-of-consciousness style; it has no chapters or dates to orient its audience.
+It contains dozens of illustrations, musical notation for songs, and verse poetry interspersed throughout.
 Throughout the book, Belloc interacts with an imagined reader, Lector, (Note: Latin for 'reader'.) who is often combative, bored, and confused.
 The American literary critic and Catholic nun Maria Frassati Jakupcak has described it as having "the narrative pace [of] Belloc's wandering feet".
-Belloc himself wrote of its style: "This Path to Rome is a jolly book to write.
+Belloc himself remarked of its style in a letter to E. S. P. Haynes: "This Path to Rome is a jolly book to write.
 No research, no bother, no style, no anything.
 I just write straight ahead as fast as I can and stick in all that comes into my head."

 The Path to Rome is typically described as a travelogue, though others reject this appellation and prefer to describe its narrative style and focal tendencies as something of a "self-portrait"; that is, what Belloc chooses to discuss tells the audience more about himself than what he is describing.
 The British journalist and historian A. N. Wilson, for example, writes that Belloc's ten-page description of Flavigny, a "comparatively obscure town", being longer than his description of the entirety of Tuscany typifies this self-portrait appraisal of the work.
 The British-American Catholic biographer Joseph Pearce has described the book thus: